RHIT-CSSE/csse332/labs/lab00/index.md

 # Introduction

-It is crucial for this class that you have a solid foundation in C programming, as it is most widely used language for systems programming (though now facing a relatively decent challenge from Rust).
-Therefore, we have prepare a set of practice problems for you to solve and refresh your memory when it comes to C programming concepts, as well as introduce some minor new concepts like making system calls and parsing command line arguments.
+It is crucial for this class that you have a solid foundation in C programming, as it is the most widely used language for systems programming (though now facing a relatively decent challenge from Rust).
+Therefore, we have prepared a set of practice problems for you to solve and refresh your memory when it comes to C programming concepts, as well as introduce some minor new concepts like making system calls and parsing command line arguments.

 ## Learning Objectives